Sun Li (Water Margin)

-Sun Li is a fictional character in Water Margin, one of the four great classical novels of Chinese literature.
-Nicknamed "Superior to Yuchi", he ranks 39th among the 108 Stars of Destiny and third among the 72 Earthly Fiends.
+Sun Li is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Sick (Note: 病, which means "sick", is a homonym of 並, which means "to be comparable or equivalent to".
+Sun Li's nickname can thus be understood to mean "Equivalent/Comparable to Yuchi (Gong)".)
+Yuchi", he ranks 39th among the 108 Heroes and third among the 72 Earthly Fiends.